unichols/unichols.github.io/essays/Reflect_on_Javascript.md

 <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/degree_difficulty.jpg">

 Learning javascript has given me a greater appreciation for the required prerequisite C and Java classes.
 Because javascript is a C-style language, it uses similar syntax to C, such as assignment operators and use of "{}".
-Syntacitcal knowledge of C-style languages has made it easier to apply concepts from C that Javascript excels in, such as
+Syntacitcal knowledge of C-style languages has made it easier to apply concepts from C that Javascript excels in such as inheritance.
+In C, the complex